Adasha/wrap-chars/README.md

 Note that this is a destructive process.
 If you think you may want to revert to the original HTML structure at any point you will need to store a copy of the original markup before applying the method.

-Any text nodes containing only whitespace will be ignored.
+Any leading/trailing whitespace is removed.
+Text nodes containing only whitespace will be ignored completely.

 ### Configuration